 Remember that if you are taking photographs in low light, with a slow shutter speed then water can appear blurred or misty.
 Personally I like that effect.
 If you don’t then you will want to make your shutter speed faster and adjust your other settings accordingly.
 This can get difficult in low light, so it’s probably an idea in this case to get to the location when there’s a little more light around.
 Alternatively you could shoot with wider apertures or increase the ISO but neither of those options is necessarily great for landscapes (depending on your intentions).

 While the colours of coastal landscape photography are a great reason to be attracted to this subject, amazing results can also be had with black and white (and you don’t necessarily even have to shoot at blue or golden hour to get them).
 Play with your images in post production and test the effects of black and white – sometimes you can get a real gem by accident, but going with the intent of shooting b&w can get you even better results.

 At popular photography locations on the coast around the time of sunset, there is a big mistake you see the entire crowd make most of the time (assuming you’re shooting in a location that’s popular with photographers).
 They only look towards the sun.
 Quite often there is amazing light in the other direction too – especially if there are a few clouds around!
 Don’t forget to at least look at what is happening in the rest of the sky.

-This is by no means an exhaustive list of tips for coastal landscapes (in fact you can even find some other great ideas right here on DPS).
-Why not share some of your own tips in the comments?
+This is by no means an exhaustive list of tips (in fact, you can even find some other great ideas right here on DPS).